 - The Via Selinuntina, a Roman road which goes from Marsala to Siracusa and currently runs from Marsala to Gela;

 - The Via Francigena Mazarense, from Mazara to Palermo.
 This is known from a document mentioning the existence of the Via Francigena in a district of Marsala.
 There’s also the alternative route towards the Jato valley;

 - The Via Palermo – Messina per la Marina.
 Today this is followed for almost all of its length by the SS 113 highway which connects the two Sicilian capitals;

-- The route that from Lilibeo – the current Marsala –passed through Mazara, Selinunte, Agrigento and Gela and then entered the plains of Vizzini and Catania; from here, climbing Mount Etna to the west, it reached the Abbey of S.Maria di Maniace and connected Montalbano with the other routes.
+- The stretch which from Lilibeo, modern-day Marsala, used to run through Mazara, Selinunte, Agrigento and Gela to reach the plain of Vizzini – attested to by the Via Francigena via Fabara – and then to the plain of Catania; from here, skirting west around Etna it reached the Abbey of Santa Maria di Maniace and reconnected with the other routes in Montalbano.

 La Magna Via Francigena: Routes